-A simplified pathway risk map (Figure 3.17) of the Newport catchment has been prepared to assess the potential impact from On-site wastewater treatment systems.
-These are based on the WFD National Programmes of Measures and Standards study on on-site Wastewater Treatment Systems.
-The risk maps take into consideration the aquifer type, vulnerability and subsoil permeability in assessing the pathway risk.
-Locations of on-site wastewater treatment systems have been derived from the most up to date An Post GeoDirectory.
-Given the dominant wet soil type overlying poorly productive aquifers, together with the locations of the on-site systems, the risk analysis indicates that there will be very high to extreme pathway risk from most on-site systems within the catchment in terms of pathogens and phosphorous load to surface waters.
+A simplified pathway risk map (Figure 3.15) of the Currane catchment has been prepared to assess the potential impact from On-site wastewater treatment systems.
+These are based on the WFD National Programmes of Measures and Standards study on On-site Wastewater Treatment Systems The risk maps take into consideration the aquifer type, vulnerability and subsoil permeability in assessing the pathway risk.
+Locations of on-site wastewater treatment systems have been derived from the An Post GeoDirectory.
+Given the wet soil type overlying poorly productive aquifers, together with the locations of the on-site systems, the risk analysis indicates that there will be an extreme pathway risk from onsite systems within the Cummeragh catchment, in terms of pathogens and phosphorous load to surface waters.
+However the numbers of OSWTS are very low and are unlikely to cause a significant impact.
 This is also borne out by the risk mapping of areas of likelihood of inadequate percolation.
 It should be borne in mind that these are generalised maps providing an overall indication of likely risk and specific localised conditions need to be taken into account in assessing each on-site system.
-However, it highlights the need to undertake surveys of on-site systems in the catchment where there is a high likelihood of risk to surface waters, particularly from phosphorus.
-The proximity of many one off houses to the river throughout the catchment is of particular concern.
-Inspection and investigation of these systems should be prioritised along the stretch of the Newport which contains the Freshwater Pearl Mussel population
+However, it highlights the need to undertake some surveys of on-site systems in the catchment where there is a high likelihood of risk to surface waters, particularly from phosphorus.